mif0v/ragemp-simple-auth/README.md

 1. Install npm package [@vue/cli](https://cli.vuejs.org/).
 2. Create a new Vue project with version 3.0.
 3. In the new Vue project, delete public and src folders.
-4. Move all files from "VueJS" folder to new vue-cli project.
+4. Move all files from "VueJS" folder to new Vue project.
 5. All other actions are performed from the vue-cli library.
 ## Screenshots
 ![First image](https://i.imgur.com/8XnNQvl.png)